 Just unzip and pull them off.

 3).
-Wash (in batches).
+Wash Your Ikea Couch Covers (in batches)

 I wash each batch with two packs of this detergent which has a built-in stain booster/stain fighter.